ALive-research/Slicer-Liver/Docs/architecture/README.md

   (`ob-mermaid`), IntelliJ (`mermaid` plugin).
 - **CLI**: `mmdc` (mermaid-cli) for export to SVG/PNG when needed — rarely necessary now that GitHub renders fences.

-For the (rare) PlantUML case, install `plantuml` from your package manager of choice and render with `plantuml -tsvg path/to/file.puml`.

 ## Relationship to ADRs